18 Cultural Fit Job Interview Questions

 - What is the single most important factor that must be present in your work environment for you to be successfully and happily employed?
 Now that you have answered that question, what were two others that you debated about responding before you gave the response that you chose?

 - What is your preferred work style?
 Do you prefer working alone or as part of a team?
-What percentage of your time would you allocate to each, given the choice?
+What percentage of your time would you allocate to each, given a choice?

 - What are the three to five expectations that you have of senior leaders in an organization where you will work successfully?